haiilo/catalyst-icons/README.md

 ### Publishing

 The library can be published by running `npm publish`.
 However, the preferred way to publish a new version of the library is via the CI setup.
-A new version of the library will automatically be published to [npm](https://www.npmjs.com/package/@haiilo/catalyst-icons) when pushing a new tag on the main branch.
-To simplyfy this process, you can use the following npm
+To simplyfy the manual release process, you can use the following npm commands:
-commands:

  * **npm run release:major** releases a new *major* version
  * **npm run release:minor** releases a new *minor* version